What is arthritis and what causes it?

 What are the symptoms of arthritis?

 Symptoms vary according to the form of Arthritis.
-Arthritic symptoms generally include swelling and pain or tenderness in one or more joints for more than two weeks, redness or heat in a joint, limitation of motion of joint, early morning stiffness, and skin changes including rashes.
+Arthritic symptoms generally include swelling and pain or tenderness in one or more joints, redness or heat in a joint, limitation of motion of joint, early morning stiffness, and skin changes including rashes.

 How can a doctor diagnose arthritis?